Queen's College, Hong Kong

-Brief history
+History

 The history of the college can be traced back to the Chinese village schools that were believed to have existed prior to the founding of British Hong Kong as a colony in 1842.

 In August 1847, the British colonial government decreed that grants would be given to existing Chinese village schools in Hong Kong.
 It appointed an Education Committee in November of that year to examine the state of Chinese schools in Victoria, Stanley and Aberdeen, the aim being to bring the schools under closer government supervision.
 Following its examinations, the Committee reported that 3 Chinese village schools, namely Taipingshan School (28 pupils), Chungwan School (18 pupils) and Sheungwan School (21 pupils) were operating actively within Victoria City under Chinese masters Mr. Chuy Shing-cheung, Mr. Leung Sing-Than and Mr. Mak Mai-chun, respectively.
 The books used in these schools included the Three Character Classic, and the Four Books and Five Classics.
 This marked the beginning of the establishment of public education in Hong Kong.
 Subsequently, government intervention in the provision of education in Hong Kong increased, and in 1857, it established new schools, including West Point School, to meet the ever-increasing demand for education in the burgeoning entrepôt.

 In 1860, the British sinologist Rev. Dr. James Legge proposed that the Board of Education establish a Central School that would amalgamate the 3 existing government sponsored and monitored Chinese schools (Taipingshan, Chungwan and Sheungwan) in Victoria City.
 Two years later, a Government Central School on Gough Street, Central, opened its doors to the public in 1862.
 Its first headmaster was Dr. Frederick Stewart, who was also appointed Inspector of Schools in the Colony.
 As Headmaster, he was responsible for the supervision of all schools in Hong Kong until March 1879, when the Government established a separate office for the Inspector; this later became the precursor to the Department of Education, which was then incorporated into the Education Bureau.

 In its first five years, the school admitted only Chinese students as a matter of policy.
 In 1867, it began admitting students of other nationalities, such as British, Indian, Parsee, Japanese and Thai.
 While Chinese students had to enroll in English classes, students from other nationalities were not expected to study the Chinese classics.

 Secular schooling sparked a great deal of controversy with the Hong Kong Governor and religious leaders.
 On many occasions, the Governor personally scrutinized and intervened in the operations of these schools.
 Later, the Government established a grant program that enabled religious schools to compete on par with the Central School for funding.

 On 26 April 1884, a foundation stone was laid on Aberdeen Street for the school's new premises by Sir George Bowen, Governor from 1883 to 1887.
 Witnessing the ceremony was Sun Yat-sen, then a student at the school.
 On the Governor's recommendation, the school was to be renamed Victoria College following the completion of the new building.